-Over the Christmas break I did a little sewing for myself and converted the Summer Breeze dress into a fast little strapless number.
+Over the Christmas break, I did a little sewing pattern for myself and converted the Summer Breeze dress into a fast little strapless number.
 I remember my mum wearing these when I was little.
 They always looked so fresh & cool on a hot day.
+A strapless sundress pattern is the perfect piece for the approaching hot weather as they are a great way to combine both style and comfort.

-This pattern hack outlines how to convert the Pattern Emporium Summer Breeze Dress into a simple summer strapless dress with elastic at the waist & neckline.
+This strapless dress tutorial pattern hack outlines how to convert the Pattern Emporium Summer Breeze Dress into a simple summer strapless dress with elastic at the waist & neckline.

-The waistline on this pattern hack sits lower than the Summer Breeze Dress: either on the natural waist, the lower waist or the hips.
+The waistline on this strapless dress tutorial pattern hack sits lower than the Summer Breeze Dress: either on the natural waist, the lower waist or the hips.

-DISCLAIMER: I have only made one in my size so far.
+DISCLAIMER: I have only made one in my size so far from this strapless sundress pattern.
 But if you make one, I'd love to add your pics to this pattern hack.

-We will be following the main tutorial for the skirt (page 16) and the elastic waist pattern hack (page 25) to join skirt & bodice.
+We will be following the main strapless dress tutorial for the skirt (page 16) and the elastic waist pattern hack (page 25) to join skirt & bodice.

-Measure yourself as outlined in the pattern.
+To begin the strapless dress tutorial, you need to measure yourself as outlined in the pattern.
 The main thing you need to remember is that the skirt needs to fit over your hips.
+So, with that taken care of, let’s see how to make a dress strapless with this sundress pattern!

 ALTER THE PATTERN: